yasminehatem/NLP-Practice/README.md

  2. The second part uses term frequency–inverse document frequency (TF-IDF) to build supervised topic

 # Chatbot
-an on progress chatbot built on amazon instruments reviews dataset using nltk library
+an on progress chatbot built with python on amazon musical instruments reviews dataset using nltk library mainly .